matwilso/generative_models/README.md

 There is a central training script ([main.py](./gms/main.py)) that can load any of the models, train them on MNIST, and log metrics to tensorboard.
 See usage below.
 None of the performances here should be considered as hard evidence for or against an algorithm, as they are not tuned.
-But if it works, that is kind of interesting.

 **Contents**
 - [Autoregressive models](#autoregressive-models)